firezone/firezone/elixir/README.md

 # Welcome to Elixir-land!

+This README provides an overview for running and managing Firezone's Elixir-based control plane.

 ## Running Control Plane for local development

 You can use [Top-Level Docker Compose](../docker-compose.yml) and start any released Elixir